sandipan-basak/taxi_wala/README.md

 `python manage.py add_status`

-Add random users (rider or partner) to the database (create some dummy partners before the requesting for a ride):
+Add random users to the database (create some dummy partners before the requesting for a ride):

 ```
 $ python manage.py populate_users -h